EvanTheB/kicker-module/README.md

 python setup.py develop

 Originally a ladder for kicker controlled by IRC, now cli and web frontends also.
-Currently only supports 2v2 games, goal is to make it more general.
+Supports NvN games, more than 2 teams work, but the ladder is not correct for trueskill.
+It probably wont work for the others too.

 Data is tracked in a file kicker.log, this should be provided on command line in future.
 Fixing of bad data should be done by editing the log file directly, it should be straightforward.

 # Sick Features
 * ladder!
   * elo OR trueskill!
 * graphs?
 YES!
 * predict outcome of ANY game!